-Over recent years East Gippsland Water has set out to minimise energy use and greenhouse gas emissions, with a commitment to reduce then environmental impacts of operations.
+Over recent years East Gippsland Water has set out to minimise energy use and greenhouse gas emissions, with a commitment to reduce the environmental impacts of operations, including through:

 - an ongoing program to replace old and worn pumps with new, energy-efficient models

 - ongoing investigation of innovative ways to minimise energy consumption